 October 2017: Fernando was named the Padres Prospect of the Year by MLBPipeline.com.
 That is because Tatis became the first 18-year-old ever to hit 20 home runs and steal 20 bases in the low Class A Midwest League and was promoted to Double-A San Antonio in August, where he hit .350 n the Texas League playoffs!
 At age 18!

 Tatis is a natural leader.
 He is nearly bilingual and an effective communicator with impressive self-awareness for his age.

-The Padres knew Fernando was a special talent from the moment he arrived in June 2016.
+From the moment he arrived in June 2016, the Padres knew Fernando was special.
 They didn't know just how special until one September afternoon in Tempe.

 As a 17-year-old shortstop, Tatis had wowed scouts all summer with his easy athleticism, big league frame and smooth swing.
 But that was in Rookie ball.
 This was instructional ball, featuring the best young talent from every organization.

 In the first inning that day, Tatis smashed a single and stole second then third on the next two pitches.
 In his next at-bat, he singled and stole two bases again.
 In his third at-bat, he launched an opposite-field home run.
 For good measure, he added an excellent defensive play.